gaperton/ionic-views/docs/optimization-guidelines.md

 As a general rule for embedded programming in a constrained environment, the static resource allocation is preferable.
 Try to reduce dynamic allocation to a reasonable minimum, and assign object references with `null` as soon as you don't need them.

+## What about JS functional programming, it's so cool

-Taking it all together, the "JS functional programming" style which relies on both small functions and dynamically created immutable objects should be avoided in a environment like Fitbit smartwatch.
+No, it's not.
+Not in JerryScript.
+"JS functional programming" relies on both small functions and dynamically created immutable objects.
+You should do exactly opposite things in a resource-constrained environment like Fitbit smartwatch.

+Also, React-like frameworks are impossible.
+You can't add/remove SVG DOM nodes in Fitbit SDK, and SVG DOM manipulation is generally much faster than comparing trees in memory.
+Not to mention that you don't really have memory; just modest 64KB.

 ## In doubts?
 Measure.